sparkfish/modelc/README.md

   )
 ```

-Note that your R session should be configured with `options(scipen=999)` to disable rendering numbers with scientific notation, otherwise `construct_select` may output invalid SQL.
+Note that your R session should be configured with `options(scipen=999)` to disable rendering numbers with scientific notation, otherwise `modelc` may output invalid SQL.

 # Installing